– Nainoa Thompson

 The solar installation consists of eight solar panels with 230 W each, offering a total capacity of 1.9 kW.
 With normal sunlight, the boat can be driven with a speed of four knots.
 Using two independent LiPo 48v battery systems each with a capacity of 15kWh, the boat can run 20 nautical miles independent of the sun.
 It thus has a sufficient cruising range to reach ports or other safe places even when there is neither wind nor light.
 Two 10kW electrical pods can be lowered into the water from the deck to propel the boat or recharge the batteries during sailing.
 Two independent electrical systems are used so the vaka motu can still move if one system fails.

-The typical distance for inter-island traffic would be 50 to 100 nautical miles, but is also designed for long open ocean crossings.
+The typical distance for inter-island traffic would be 50 to 100 nautical miles, but the vaka motu is also designed for long open ocean crossings.
 It is mainly used as a ferry boat to bring goods from remote outer islands to the central markets, coastal fishing operations, noise-free whale watching, sightseeing tours for tourists, and can even operate as a floating school-bus.

 The two vaka motus that currently operate in New Zealand, Vanuatu, Marshall Islands and the Marianas (a new vaka motu was launched including a blessing ceremony on 5 April 2018, two more are almost ready for launching) were built in New Zealand for practical, technical, design, surveillance, safety-at-sea testing, and construction reasons.
 However, in order to gain experience, it would be beneficial also if they were to be built locally on small islands.
 Its materials – including wood, lashings, sails, and ropes – can all be sourced locally.

 The production – either with fiberglass or jute (now in a testing phase) – is relatively simple and can easily be handed over to local people.
 This is because the mould that is used to build the fiberglass hulls is easily transportable in small containers